Skip to Content

 Mount Etna Cable Car

 By riding the Mount Etna cable car, you’ll eliminate the need for tedious hiking from Rifugio Sapienza to the Mountain Hut.
 The catch is, the cable car isn’t cheap.
-Usually, the return cable car ticket is around €30 per person.
-But, in 2023, the prices have risen sharply to €50 per person for a round trip.
-Personally, we had booked the tour, about two months in advance, when the tickets were still only €30 per person.
-Indeed, it was quite a shock to be told the tickets had gone up by €20!
-But, as that’s the rate set by the Sicilian government, there’s no room for negotiation.
+Before 2023, the return cable car ticket was around €30 per person.

 Our ride on the cable car was scenic but very stop-start.
-Perhaps, that’s because we were the first group to go up that day and the cable car was just warming up!
+Perhaps that’s because we were the first group to go up that day, and the cable car was just warming up!
 Anyway, once you reach the Mountain Hut, the Mount Etna walk begins.

 Exploring Europe’s Highest Active Volcano